-(5) Except in an emergency, a commission veterinarian, while employed by the commission, may not prescribe any medication for or treat any horse which will race on a racecourse in Oregon, with or without compensation.
-When emergency treatment is given the commission veterinarian shall make a complete written report to the stewards.
+(7) Except in the case of an emergency, the commission veterinarian, while employed by the commission, may not prescribe any medication for or treat any animal which will race on a racecourse in Oregon, with or without compensation.
+When emergency treatment is given the commission veterinarian shall make a complete written report to the stewards/judges.

-(6) The commission veterinarians or designated assistants shall secure blood or urine samples, as specified by the commission, of winning horses and of other horses designated by the stewards or commission veterinarians.
+(8) The commission veterinarian or designated assistant shall secure blood, urine or other samples, as specified by the commission, of winning racing animals and of other racing animals designated by the stewards/judges or commission veterinarian.
 Unused sealed containers furnished by the official state chemist must be used for collecting specimens for analysis.